HSLdevcom/jore4-jore3-importer/testing/README.md

 ensure that the import job has finished successfully.
 In other words, these test scripts assume that:

 * You have access to a Microsoft SQL server database which contains the source data (Jore3 data) and you have configured the import job to read the imported data from this database.
-If you want to use Jore3 dev database as a source database, you must [connect to the Azure environment via bastion host](https://github.com/HSLdevcom/jore4/blob/main/wiki/onboarding.md#connecting-to-the-azure-environment-via-bastion-host) before you run the `sqlcmd` command.
 * You have access to a PostgreSQL database which contains  the Jore4 data model and you have configured the import job to write the processed data to this database.
 * [You have invoked the batch job](https://github.com/HSLdevcom/jore4-jore3-importer/blob/main/README.md) which reads data from the Jore3 database and writes data to the Jore4 database.

+The actual test process has four steps:

+1. You have to go to the _testing_ directory.
+2. You have to export the valid source data from the source database to a CSV file.
+If you want to use Jore3 dev database as a source database, you must [connect to the Azure environment via bastion host](https://github.com/HSLdevcom/jore4/blob/main/wiki/onboarding.md#connecting-to-the-azure-environment-via-bastion-host) before you export the source data.
+3. You have to export the imported data from the target database to a CSV file.
+4. You have to run the test script which ensures that the expected data was imported to the target database.
+This script compares the contents of the CSV file exported from the source database with the contents of the CSV file exported from the target database and reports the errors found from the target CSV file.

 The placeholders found from the next examples are described in the following: